96boards/website/_product/mezzanine/uartserial/README.md

   - tab_title: Support
     tab_link: https://discuss.96boards.org/c/products/mezzanine
     tab_align_right: true
-featured_product_order: 9
-is_featured: true
-product_specification: "mezzanine"
 product_short_desc: "Available now: a USB to UART interface to be used with any 96Boards Consumer or Enterprise Edition board."
-product_long_desc: |-
-    Available now from Seeed: This adapter is a USB to UART interface to be used with any base board compatible with the 96Boards Consumer Edition or Enterprise Edition specifications.

-    It makes it easy to connect your PC to the serial console on the 96Boards low-speed expansion connector, without worrying about pinout or level shifting for 1.8V IO.
-It also provides remote control of the power button and reset signals so that the base board can be completely controlled over a single USB cable.

-    Since it uses the FT230X chip from FTDI, when it is connected to your PC over USB, it appears as a normal UART interface on a PC, Macintosh or Linux computer with an FTDI UART driver installed.
 product_images:
   - uart-mezzanine-front-sd.png
   - uart-mezzanine-back-sd.png